 Relevant publications:

 Research on spoken word production tends to focus on the mechanics and/or goals that affect the phonetic forms of speakers’ utterances.
 Context and experience, however, influence speakers’ decisions.
 But what experience matters?
 Can simply saying a word in your head change your fluency?
-In a series of several projects, I have found that hearing a word is critical for production decisions (Jacobs et al., 2015; Buxó-Lugo, Jacobs, & Watson, submitted), though it is not the only factor, as speakers reduce even when auditory input is degraded (Jacobs, Loucks, Watson, & Dell, in prep).
+In a series of several projects, I have found that hearing a word is critical for production decisions (Jacobs et al., 2015; Buxó-Lugo, Jacobs, & Watson, under revision; Tippenhauer, Jacobs, & Watson, in revision), though it is not the only factor, as speakers reduce even when auditory input is degraded (Jacobs, Loucks, Watson, & Dell, in prep).

 Building distributional semantic models of words, phrases, and entities